 With 40% of the world’s population involved, the SKA Project is truly a global enterprise.

-Organisations from eleven countries are currently taking part in the SKA at government or national-coordination level or are represented as observers – Australia, Canada, China, India, Italy, New Zealand, South Africa, Spain, Sweden, the Netherlands and the United Kingdom.
-Further countries have expressed their interest in joining the SKA Organisation which will continue to expand over the coming years
+Organisations from twelve countries are currently taking part in the SKA at government or national-coordination level or are represented as observers – Australia, Canada, China, France, India, Italy, New Zealand, South Africa, Spain, Sweden, the Netherlands and the United Kingdom.
+Further countries have expressed their interest in joining the SKA Organisation which will continue to expand over the coming years.

-Furthermore, whilst 11 member countries are the core of the SKA, around 100 organisations across about 20 countries (including Germany, Japan and Portugal) have been participating in the design and development of the SKA and are now engaged in the detailed design of the telescope.
+Furthermore, whilst 12 countries are at the core of the SKA, around 100 organisations across about 20 countries (including Germany, Japan and Portugal) have been participating in the design and development of the SKA and are now engaged in the detailed design of the telescope.
 Here is a list of links to the key participating nations and the organisations that represent them on the SKA Board of Directors:

 - Australia: Department of Industry and Science

 - Canada: National Research Council

 - China: Ministry of Science and Technology of the People’s Republic of China

 - The Netherlands: Netherlands Organisation for Scientific Research

 - Portugal: Portugal Space

 - Spain: Ministry of Science, Innovation & Universities